-You could really see the water from in between the cracks of the wooden planks that make up our floor board.
-Hearing the waves lap through the balcony might possibly be the most hypnotising pastime of mine.
+You could really see the water from in between the cracks of the wooden planks that make up our floorboard.
+Hearing the waves lap through the balcony might possibly be my most hypnotising pastime of mine.

-TIP: You’d want to safeguard your little trinkets e.g. ring, hair clips, pins as if they fall through those cracks, they’ll join the ocean and never be seen again.
+TIP: You’d want to safeguard your little trinkets e.g. rings, hair clips, and pins as if they fall through those cracks, they’ll join the ocean and never be seen again.

 Another eco-friendly initiative is how toiletries, instead of being provided to each room by default, are provided by request.
 Given that I’ve been using my own toothbrush and toothpaste to avoid the temptation of using disposable toothbrushes that regular hotels provide, I really appreciate this initiative by the resort.

-Hairdryers, bedroom slippers, dental kit and make up remover wipes are also available on request.
+Hairdryers, bedroom slippers, dental kits and make-up remover wipes are also available on request.

-The room also provides unlimited supply of water, along with coffee, tea and Milo.
+The room also provides an unlimited supply of water, along with coffee, tea and Milo.

 With only 15 North-facing sea villas on the private island and a maximum occupancy of 75, you can be sure nowhere on the island is too rowdy.
 In fact, I found our group to perhaps make the most racket.
-We were supposed to conduct a really embarrassing Hen’s night for Juniper but decided against it as we figured the other guests chose this resort particularly because of the tranquility the private island offers.
+We were supposed to conduct a really embarrassing Hen’s night for Juniper but decided against it as we figured the other guests chose this resort, particularly because of the private island’s tranquillity.